lsst-dm/scipi_docs_prototype/templates/writing-task-topics.rst

 To give some specific guidance, we will give a few pointers for how one might write an example for IsrTask, which we will call `exampleIsrTask.py`, then describe it with reST.

-In this particular case, we need to use some functions which are normally in the `utils.py` class, and to make it more transparent, we might want to strip this down and rewrite them locally in the `exampleUtils.py` class.
+In some cases, we might want to write a separate local `utilities.py` class which will contain some some utility functions which are normally spread found in other packages.
+By writing them locally, we can allow the user to inspect the functions immediately without going far afield for them.

 Next, we describe some of the details for the content of `exampleIsrTask.py`.